Adele: Politics

-Adele is a supporter of the Labour Party, saying in 2011 that she was a "Labour girl through and through", and in the same interview was critical of the Conservative Party.
+Adele has been a supporter of the Labour Party, saying in 2011 that she was a "Labour girl through and through", and in the same interview was critical of the Conservative Party.
 Adele received backlash for her comments on paying taxes during a 2011 interview with Q. She said, "I use the NHS, I can't use public transport any more, doing what I do, I went to state school, I'm mortified to have to pay 50 percent!
 Trains are always late, most state schools are shit and I've gotta give you like four million quid, are you having a laugh?
 When I got my tax bill in from 19 I was ready to go and buy a gun and randomly open fire."

 Wealth

 In 2012, Adele topped the List of Richest Young Musicians under 30 in the UK, included on the Sunday Times Rich List.
 In July 2012, she was listed at number six in Forbes list of the world's highest-paid celebrities under the age of 30, having earned million between May 2011 and May 2012.
 For six consecutive years, from 2013 to 2018, Adele topped the List of Richest Young Musicians under 30 in the UK and Ireland as part of the Sunday Times annual Rich List.
 In 2015, Adele said she declined all sorts of lucrative endorsement offers out of personal choice.
 In 2015, she reported paying £4 million tax in the UK.
 In July 2016, Adele was ranked number nine on the Forbes list of the 100 highest-paid celebrities in the world.
 In November 2016 and November 2017, she was in second place on the Forbes list of the world's highest-paid women in music, earning million and $69 million, respectively.
 The Sunday Times Rich List valued her wealth at £125 million in 2017, and she was ranked the 19th UK's richest musician overall whilst being the only woman in the top 20.
 Adele owns and operates two companies, Melted Stone Ltd and Melted Stone Publishing.
 In 2017, she earned $11.2 million in royalties from record sales, after taxes, according to official documents from her companies, without any new album release at the time, and whilst spending her time off.
 On the 2019 Sunday Times Rich List, Adele was valued at £150 million (US$180.5 million) as the 22nd-richest musician in the UK despite not having toured since 2017.